Cookie choices

 Next step

-Use the answer, then move into the product
+Use the answer, then choose the next route

-Once the main objection is resolved, the next step should be a real decision surface, not another generic article.
+Once the main question is resolved, move to a decision page instead of another generic article.

 Resolve the blocker, then move into route choice or proof review while the case details are still clear.